 - Use a leash or harness: Putting a leash or harness on your pet ensures safety for both of you.
 In this way, you can walk side by side, and your dog will learn to wait for permission if it wants to go potty.

 - Consider the season: Dogs may feel agitated in certain weather conditions.
-Allow your pet to take time getting used to wearing high-visibility jackets during winter or boots for the summer months.
+Allow your pet to take time to get used to wearing high-visibility jackets during winter or boots for the summer months.

 - Bring important items: You can use a collar and tag if your pet doesn’t have a microchip.
 Additionally, always bring a bottle of water and waste bags.